-Despite availability of pre-exposure prophylaxis, the incidence of HIV-1 in Europe remained stable the past decade.
-Reducing the burden of new HIV-1 infections requires more evidence on persistent transmissions and risk profiles of high-risk transmitters and late presenters (LP).
-Aim This study investigates risk factors associated with HIV-1-transmission clusters and late presentation with HIV-1 in Denmark.
-Methods: Blood samples and epidemiological information were collected from newly HIV-1 diagnosed patients in Denmark between 2009 and 2017.
-POL genes were genotyped and phylogenetic analyses were performed to identify clusters.
+Despite availability of pre-exposure prophylaxis (PrEP), the incidence of HIV-1 in Europe remained stable the past decade.
+Reduction of new HIV-1 infections requires more knowledge about the profiles of high-risk transmitters and late presenters (LP).
+Aim: We aimed to investigate risk factors associated with HIV-1 transmission clusters and late presentation with HIV-1 in Denmark.
+Methods: Blood samples and epidemiological information were collected from newly diagnosed HIV-1 patients between 2009 and 2017.
+We genotyped pol genes and performed phylogenetic analyses to identify clusters.
 Risk factors for clustering and LP were investigated with partial proportional odds and logistic regression.
-Covariates included transmission mode, HIV-1 subtype, age at sample collection, ethnicity, and cluster activity.
-Results: We included 1040 individuals in the analysis with 59.6% identified as subtype B and 48.4% in a cluster.
-Risk factors for clustering included Danish origin (odds ratio (OR): 2.95, 95% confidence interval (CI): 2.21–3.96), non-LP (OR: 1.44, CI: 1.12–1.86), and MSM.
-Increasing age and nonsubtype B decreased risk (OR: 0.69, CI: 0.50–0.94).
-Risk for LP was lower for active clusters (OR: 0.60, CI: 0.44–0.82) and Danish ethnicity (OR: 0.43, CI: 0.27–0.67).
-NonDanish MSM had a lower risk than non-Danish heterosexuals (OR: 0.34, CI: 0.21–0.55).
-Conclusion: As HIV-1 transmission in Denmark is driven by early diagnosed, younger, subtype B-infected MSM, they may benefit most from PrEP.
-Non-Danish heterosexuals outside active clusters are most at risk for LP, and could benefit from improved communication and information to achieve earlier diagnosis and treatment.
+Covariates included transmission mode, HIV-1 subtype, age, origin and cluster activity.
+Results: We included 1,040 individuals in the analysis, 59.6% identified with subtype B and 48.4% in a cluster.
+Risk factors for clustering included Danish origin (odds ratio (OR): 2.95; 95% confidence interval (CI): 2.21–3.96), non-LP (OR: 1.44; 95% CI: 1.12–1.86), and men who have sex with men (MSM).
+Increasing age and non-B subtype infection decreased risk (OR: 0.69; 95% CI: 0.50–0.94).
+Risk for late presentation was lower for active clusters (OR: 0.60; 95% CI: 0.44–0.82) and Danish origin (OR: 0.43; 95% CI: 0.27–0.67).
+Non-Danish MSM had a lower risk than non-Danish heterosexuals (OR: 0.34; 95% CI: 0.21–0.55).
+Conclusion: HIV-1 transmission in Denmark is driven by early diagnosed, young, subtype B infected MSM.
+These may benefit most from PrEP.
+Non-Danish heterosexual HIV-1 patients could benefit from improved communication to achieve earlier diagnosis and treatment.